-When WP Rocket writes to the .htaccess file?
+When does WP Rocket write to the .htaccess file?

 WP Rocket writes to the .htaccess file in the scenarios listed below.